patrick-callum-oconnell-builder/Personal-Trainer-Agent/README.md

 ### Agent Architecture

-The AI agent uses a sophisticated state machine with the following states:
+The AI agent uses a state machine with the following states:
 - **Active**: Processing user input and making decisions
 - **Awaiting User**: Waiting for user input
 - **Awaiting Tool**: Executing a tool and waiting for results